/

 Degree: Bachelor of science in nursing

-U of A students can begin their degree at an affiliate school such as Red Deer Polytechnic, Keyano College in Fort McMurray, or Northwestern Polytechnic in Grande Prairie, and complete the degree in Edmonton or remain on the smaller campus.
-The school also offers a bilingual bachelor of science in nursing program for studying nursing in English and French.
+University of Alberta students can begin their degree at an affiliate school such as Red Deer Polytechnic, Keyano College in Fort McMurray or Northwestern Polytechnic in Grande Prairie, and complete the degree in Edmonton or remain on the smaller campus.
+The school also offers a bilingual bachelor of science in nursing, taught in both English and French, and a two-year after-degree program for those with a prior undergrad degree.

 University of British Columbia, Okanagan campus